 ‘Monitoring the Scope and Benefits of Fairtrade’ in its seventh edition – reveals there are now more than 1.65 million Fairtrade farmers, workers and producers who together generated more than $984 million in sales revenue.
 The report analyzes the results of its annual monitoring and evaluation activities, and shows among other things that the Fairtrade Premium topped the $115 million mark.

 “This report gives us a great overview of the impact and scope of Fairtrade’s work, but it also shows where we need to improve to drive impact for the farmers and workers we serve,” said Hans Theyer, Executive Director of Fairtrade America.
-“The US remains a relatively open market and we’re working with our partners to build long-term relationships that benefit producers and companies.”

 By the end of 2014 – the latest consolidated monitoring data available – there had been a nine percent increase in the number of farmers and workers participating in Fairtrade – nearly two-thirds of them in Africa and the Middle East.
 Overall, there was a small rise – just one percent – in total global sales revenues to Fairtrade producers, although hired labour organizations such as banana plantations did better, with revenues up 18 percent.
 The data shows the vast majority – 80 percent – of Fairtrade farmers are small-scale operations, with the average farmer working just 3.45 acres of land for their certified crop.